S.A.M differs from other programs by using a unique two-pronged approach to teaching mathematics.

 Students have the opportunity to attend an optional study or homework session every week, to complete their S.A.M worksheets.
 Homework sessions are quiet time, supervised by S.A.M trainers, who are available to assist students who need support completing their worksheets.
 No new topics are introduced during homework sessions, but topics could be reinforced where necessary.

-Homework sessions are included in the monthly fees, but should only be attended if the student has at least one hour of homework to complete.
+Homework sessions are included in the fees, but should only be attended if the student has at least one hour of homework to complete.

 S.A.M recommends 15 – 30 minutes every day, over 6 days to complete the average number of worksheets.
 This equates to between 1,5 and 3 hours a week, depending on the level, student and topic.